-The preference shareholders have the right to elect one board member whereas the ordinary shareholders elect the remaining board members. - In Denmark, the company's employees elect three board members according to the current provisions of the Danish Companies Act.
+The B shareholders have the right to elect one board member whereas the A shareholders elect the remaining board members. - In Denmark, the company's employees elect three board members according to the current provisions of the Danish Companies Act.